ArielMejiaDev/arielmejiadev.github.io/content/blog/8-fire-an-event-when-user-is-logged-in-laravel.md

 Personally, I feel it is a more elegant way to handle auth events on `EventServiceProvider`, than adding the code directly into `App\Http\Controllers\Auth` controllers, it looks like a good standard

+## The Authenticated Event

+It works pretty similar to the remaining Auth Events, just take in mind that it is executed only when SessionGuard already has been set a `User`

 Thanks for reading!